J Idioms

 jumping-off place/point

-the jury is still out (on someone or something)
+the jury is still out on (someone or something)

-- have not decided about something
+- not decided about something, not sure about something

-just Idioms
+Just Idioms

 just about